If you’re in a relationship with one of the world’s deep feelers, thinkers, and processors, read this.

 Compassionate.
 Intense.
-Emotional.
-Empathetic.
 Thoughtful.
-These are just some of the adjectives that describe highly sensitive people (HSPs), the 20 percent of the population who live with life turned all the way up.
+These are just some of the adjectives that describe highly sensitive people (HSPs), the 15-20 percent of the population who live with life turned up more than everyone else.

 Why?
 According to Dr. Elaine Aron, researcher and author of The Highly Sensitive Person, HSPs are born with a unique, finely tuned nervous system that processes stimulation deeply.
-From lights to sounds to other people’s emotions, HSPs see, feel, and experience it on a more intense level than most others.
+From sights to sounds to other people’s emotions, HSPs see, feel, and experience it all on a somewhat more intense level than others.

-Are you in a relationship with one of the world’s deep feelers, thinkers, and processors?
-Your HSP needs to know — and feel — your love.
-Here are seven ways to show it.
+If you’re in a relationship with one of the world’s deep feelers, thinkers, and processors, here’s what you should know — and how to show your love.

 How to Love a Highly Sensitive Person